 The recommendation for an immediate psychiatric evaluation at a local hospital emergency room is made under two circumstances:

-- When a client does not meet the full critieria for risk of sucidal or violent behavior, but shows numerous risk factors indicative of moderate to high risk for those behaviors.
-In such cases a client is recommended for an emergency psychiatric evaluation at a local hospital emergency room so that he/she can participate in a more comprehensive evaluation consisting of interviews with a team of professionals (a medical doctor, mental health counselor, and nurse) and medical tesing (blood, urine, and other tests deeemed appropriate).
+- When a client does not meet the full criteria for risk of suicidal or violent behavior but shows numerous risk factors indicative of moderate to high risk for those behaviors.
+In such cases a client is recommended for an emergency psychiatric evaluation at a local hospital emergency room so that he/she can participate in a more comprehensive evaluation consisting of interviews with a team of professionals (a medical doctor, mental health counselor, and nurse) and medical testing (blood, urine, and other tests deemed appropriate).

-- When a client meets the full critieria for risk of suicidal or violent behavior and/or is unable to maintain basic self-care (personal hygiene, medical care, or daily routines regarding school or employment).
-In such cases a client is referred for an emergency psychistric evalutation at a local hospital emergency room so that he/she can be admitted, kept safe, and provided with all necessary medical treatments.
+- When a client meets the full criteria for risk of suicidal or violent behavior and/or is unable to maintain basic self-care (personal hygiene, medical care, or daily routines regarding school or employment).
+In such cases a client is referred for an emergency psychiatric evaluation at a local hospital emergency room so that he/she can be admitted, kept safe, and provided with all necessary medical treatments.

 Fees, Billing and Insurance